Macoupin County, Illinois: History

 Agriculture remained the county's prime economic activity, but farming became a large-scale corporate enterprise, with small family farms rapidly disappearing.
 Coal mining decreased and has almost disappeared entirely.
-Buildings and structures related to coal mining were torn down as they wasted away, so that there is now little to see of this once-major industry.
+Buildings and structures related to coal mining were torn down as they were wasted away, so there is now little to see of this once-major industry.

-Towns were (and still are) characterized either by a midwestern town square layout, or by a main street layout.
+Towns were (and still are) characterized either by a midwestern town square layout or by a main street layout.
 In the former, a central city block may be a small park with a gazebo, with the small businesses of the town surrounding it.
 In the latter, a single street will have the small businesses of the town lining either side of it.
 Carlinville has a city square layout, with the main county building occupying the central city block.
 This building houses all the offices of the county.
 Typically, churches of the various denominations will lie within two or three blocks of the town square, or sometimes will lie mainly along a single street near the town's center.

 With modern roads easily accessible, some towns in the northern part of the county became virtual bedroom communities as people commuted to Springfield to work and shop, hastening the decline of small businesses in the towns.
 The same effect was felt in the southernmost part of the county, and in 2005, the U.S. Census Bureau included the county in the St. Louis Metropolitan Statistical Area due to increased commuting patterns and employment in St. Louis and the Metro-East.